zohaibkathwari/News-Feed/README.md

 A responsive page working on >ie8 and a desktop, high-resolution Laptops, Mobile

-#To Run The Project please follow the instructions
+#To Run The App please follow the instructions

 Download the build(News-Feed.zip) from the GitHub : https://github.com/zohaibkathwari/News-Feed